echonemanja/aGPCR_VS_training/README.md

 <br> <b> That's all folks.
 It seems a lot but it can be done in 15 minutes.
 If you face any issues, please contact me thorough "Issues" section of this repository, or by Slack conversation.
-  <br> Exact code for case study with examples will be made available next week.
+  <br> Exact code for the case study with examples will be made available next week.